xesscorp/StickIt/modules/Audio/FPGA/record_playback/README.md

 1. Load the `.xise` project file with ISE and compile it into a `.bit` file.
 2. Insert a XuLA2 board into a StickIt! motherboard.
 3. Attach a StickIt!
 AudioIO module to the PMOD2 connector of the motherboard.
+4. Connect a microphone to the AudioIO board stereo input jack.
-4. Connect a stereo cable from the AudioIO board output to its input.
+5. Connect a speaker or headphones to the AudioIO board stereo output jack.
-5. Attach a USB cable to the XuLA2 board.
+6. Attach a USB cable to the XuLA2 board.
 (This will supply power for the entire collection of boards and modules.)
-6. Use `XSLOAD` or `GXSLOAD` to download the `.bit` file to the FPGA on the XuLA board.
+7. Use `XSLOAD` or `GXSLOAD` to download the `.bit` file to the FPGA on the XuLA board.
-7. Run the Python script.
+8. Run the Python script.
+9. Click the `Record` and `Playback` buttons to record and playback audio captured through the microphone.

-You can also look at this [video](https://www.youtube.com/watch?v=wwVOjgeXawE) that shows how to run the test.
+You can also look at this [video](https://www.youtube.com/watch?v=UklDj0gXyjk) that shows how to run the test.